Andyinater/AutoGen_EnhancedAgents/README.md

 # Proportion to cut chat off (0.9 drops 9 out of 10 chats after exceeding limit, 0.1 drops 1 out of 10 chats after exceeding limit)
 DEFAULT_COMPRESSION_RATIO_CHAT = 0.8
 ```

+One should carefully consider the implications of changing these values.
+For any flow, there may be a balance to achieving performance with minimal tokens/requests, but it is somewhat case-by-case.
+There have been many precautions taken to prevent token overflow, in an attempt to lower costs.
+In reality, this agent is likely to have a higher minimum-token-useage.
+It is when discussions become long, or have the potential to become long, that the MEA may prevent an attractive solution.